-Course title Network Systems Administration Level of course second cycle Teaching method laboratory course / lecture Person responsible for the course Piotr Lech E-mail address to the person Piotr.Lech@zut.edu.pl Course code (if applicable) WE-2-52 ECTS points 4 Semester summer Language of instruction english Hours per week 3 Hours per semester 45 The ability to use administrative tools.
-Objectives of the Familiarization with the administration type e networks LAN and WAN. course Understanding the issues related to the adcomputer systems caused or information.
-Entry requirements Basic knowledge of computer networks an d support for applic ations and operating systems.
-Selected aspects of network administration n with devices Laye ^r 2 and Layer 3 ISO / OSI model.
-Administration and managage access netw vorks and WAN - sim nulation.
-Creating a virtual network environment.
-IP network design.
-Configuration and management of virtual devices and serwerwerami.
-Differences in administacji network systems on the network example, Linux and Windows.
+Course title Network Systems Administration Level of course first cycle Teaching method laboratory course / lecture Person responsible for the course Piotr Lech E-mail address to the person Piotr.Lech@zut.edu.pl Course code (if applicable) WE-1-52 ECTS points 4 Semester summer Language of instruction english Hours per week 3 Hours per semester 45 Objectives of the course The ability to use administrative tools.
+Familiarization with the administration type networks LAN and WAN.
+Understanding the issues related to the administration of selected network services, user accounts and computer systems caused or information.
+Entry requirements Basic knowledge of computer networks and d support for applica ations and operating systems.
+Selected aspects of network administration with devices Layer 2 and Layer 3 ISO / OSI model. and serwerwerami. network design.
+Co nfiguration and management of virtual devices Differences in administacji network systems on the network example, Linux and Windows.
 Managing user accounts and resources.
 Administration selected network services Installation, configuration and administration of the web server.
 Installation, configuration and administration of Joomla.
 Web-based tools to assist the administration of network devices and services.
 Design scenarios and implementation backup for given parameters.
-Examination of the laboratory The network administrator.
-Course contents Managing user accounts and resources depending on the operating system.
+Examination of the laboratory Course contents The network administrator.
+Managing user accounts and resources depending on the operating system.
 Administrator Tool observation network traffic, network protocol analysis, selected aspects of network security.
 Simulations.
 Selected aspects of configuration, management and administration of network devices.
 Configuration and administration of access devices, access to adminstracji WAN.
 Configuration and management of network services such as: mail, FTP, SQL, Web.
 Construction, administration and management of advanced content management systems.
 Backups, backup scenarios.
-Management and administration of multimedia networks. lecture icaia riceworks. discussion Assessment methods labolatory tasks test evaluation report assessment of laboratory tasks Recommended readings 1.
-Thomas A. Limoncelli, The Practice of Sy Knowledge Working knowledge of networking terms and concepts pertaining to system administration, terms that characterize the attributes of networks and aspects of network operation.
-Skills Ability to observation of system behavior.
+Management and administration of multim edia networks. lecture discussion labolatory tasks Assessment methods evaluation report assessment of laboratory tasks Recommended readings Thomas A. Limoncelli, The Practice of System and Network Administration, Second Edition Knowledge Working knowledge of networking terms and concepts pertaining to system administration, terms that characterize the attributes of networks and aspects of network operation.
+Ability to observation of system behavior.
+Ability actions taken to accomplish sysadmin related to administration tasks.
+Skills Working knowledge of networking terms and concepts pertaining to system administration, terms that characterize the attributes of networks and aspects of network operation.
+Ability to observation of system behavior.
 Ability actions taken to accomplish sysadmin related to administration tasks.